magento/pagebuilder-docs/docs/extending/how-to-extend-appearances.md

  Use Page Builder's [CSS selector override pattern](https://devdocs.magento.com/page-builder/docs/styling/how-to-override-pagebuilder-styles.html#css-selector-override-pattern) to target the `[data-element="content]` attribute in the DOM.

 {:.bs-callout-info }
- **Public Service Announcement**: If you don't know [how to override Page Builder styles](../styling/how-to-override-pagebuilder-styles.md), you need to stop reading this topic, go read that topic (as well as [how Page Builder styles content](../styling/how-pagebuilder-styles-content.md), then come back here and continue to the next paragraph.
+ **Public Service Announcement**: If you don't know [how to override Page Builder styles](../styling/how-to-override-pagebuilder-styles.md), you need to stop reading this topic, go read that topic (as well as [how Page Builder styles content](../styling/how-pagebuilder-styles-content.md), then come back here and continue.
 Seriously.

  Knowing how Page Builder styles its content is important.
 But knowing how to override those styles is _essential_.
-When you know how Page Builder generates and applies its CSS, your CSS selector life changes.
-No more black-magic invocations to divine the tower of classes and elements you need to slay Page Builder's dragons of specificity.
-So arm yourself with knowledge, and win the specificity war!
-Here's how.
+When you know how Page Builder generates and applies its CSS to the DOM, you gain control over your Page Builder styling destiny.
+No more dreams of selector magic ending in nightmares of !importance.
+Now you have the power to win the specificity war.

-You can build your overriding CSS selectors just by knowing the configuration _names_ of the content type and element you need to target in the DOM.

-For example, the configuration names for content type and element node we want to target are `banner` and `content`.
-Page Builder helps us by always adding these as attributes (`data-* = "name"`) to the template's generated DOM nodes in the Admin and frontend pages.
+For example, the content type and element node we want to target are `banner` and `content`, as named in the config file.
+Page Builder adds these config nodes to the DOM as attributes (`data-* = "name"`).
 So all we need to do is start our selectors with `#html-body` followed by these two attributes:

 ```scss
 #html-body [data-content-type='banner'] [data-element='content'] {